Why Hire a Car Accident Lawyer?

 When you’re involved in an accident, it’s difficult to know what to do first and how to handle it.
 What is the right car accident procedure?
 How do you navigate your insurance policy?
 What do I say to the insurance company?
 How much time do I have to file a claim or lawsuit?
 Car accidents bring with them no shortage of stress and headaches.
 Insurance claims and police reports alone can be tough to deal with.
 Serious injury and death add another layer of grief, pain, and financial burden.

 There are many confusing stages in a personal injury claim.
-That’s why an experienced car accident lawyer in Indianapolis at Christie Farrell Lee & Bell can be with you every step of the way and help you understand all the Indiana rules of the road.
-From insurance claims to lawsuits and all the way to court if necessary, Christie Farrell Lee & Bell has helped our clients fight for what’s fair for 40 years.
+That’s why by contacting an experienced car accident lawyer in Indianapolis at Christie Farrell Lee & Bell can be with you every step of the way and help you understand all the Indiana rules of the road.
+Christie Farrell Lee & Bell has helped our clients fight for what’s fair for 40 years, from insurance claims to lawsuits and all the way to court if necessary.

 FAQs About Car Accidents in Indianapolis